MrTalentDev/rust-smart-contract/README.md

 ## New documentation
 Goals: \
 1. Teach runtime-context so developers understand that session-code is ran in the account-context, where the account's main-purse can be accessed / CSPR can be spent and multisig conditions can be set. \
 2. Show how re-useable purses can be created in "Vault" contracts that are funded through session-code.
-The example "Vault" contract has an approve and redeem entry point.
+The example "Vault" contract has an approve and redeem Entry Point.

 Structure:
 1. Explain how Session code is executed in the account's context once a .wasm is installed through the put_deploy